 Pediatric mental health problems won't simply go away once the pandemic subsides

-Jenna Glover, MD, child psychologist and Director of Psychology Training at Children's Colorado, said many children are feeling a sense of hopelessness, which is one predictor of suicidal ideation.
+Jenna Glover, MD, child and adolescent psychologist, said many children are feeling a sense of hopelessness, which is one predictor of suicidal ideation.
 She said she is concerned that it won’t simply go away in the next year as the impact of the COVID-19 pandemic subsides.